Women in law enforcement: Japan

+The first 65 policewomen were employed in Japan on 27 April 1946.
+27 April is therefore known as "Policewomen's Day" (婦人警官の日) in Japan.
+Policewomen in Japan were once called "婦人警察官" or "婦警" but switched to "女性警察官" in the wake of gender equality.
+In April 2026, 12.8% of police officers in Japan were women.
+This was an increase from 8.9% in 2017.
+Policewomen were deployed to Kōban in 2010.
+Skirts were once the uniform for policewomen in Japan, but were abolished in 2025 and are now only used for ceremonial purposes.

 The Netherlands

 In 1920, the Dutch police force specifically called for women to be employed in the new police office dealing with children and sex crimes within the Amsterdam police force.
 Initially, this office employed nurses, but in 1923, Meta Kehrer became the first woman Inspector of the Dutch police force, and in 1943, she also became the first woman to be appointed chief inspector.

 In 2021, 42 percent of the Dutch police force were women.

 New Zealand

 Examined by at least 1936, the New Zealand Police did not admit women as police officers until 1941.
 They were not provided uniform, but had a lapel pin for their coats.
 By 1992, less than 10 per cent of officers were female.